btrepp/docker-cntlm/README.md

 `docker run --rm -p 3128:3128 btrepp/cntlm user.name domain NTVLMv2Hash upstream_proxy:port`

 This will create an unathenticated proxy on the host running at 3128

+By default cntlm will run with NoProxy localhost, 127.0.0.*, 10.*, 192.168.*, *.$2
+If the env var NOPROXY is set, it gets added to this list

 ## NTLMv2 Hash